 - 3-4 medium pork chops or pork steaks

 - 1 teaspoon coconut oil

-- 1 heaped tablespoon of butter or 1 + 1/2 tablespoons olive oil
+- 1 tablespoon butter heaped, or 1.5 tablespoons olive oil

 For lemon pepper green beans

 - 150 g fine green beans ends chopped off (5.2 oz.)